-2020 saw two stints of remote learning due to the COVID-19 pandemic.
-The Primary school was able to adapt to the changing learning landscape and continue learning across all areas of the curriculum.
-Students were provided a series of core curriculum and specialist lessons each day which were delivered through Flipped lessons on the MyEdOnline learning management platform managed by SEQTA.
-Each lesson structure was modelled upon the 5E's model which includes Engage, Explore, Explain, Elaborate and Extension.
+2021 saw a longer stint of remote learning due to the COVID-19 Pandemic than in 2020.
+The Primary school was able to adapt to the changing learning landscape and continue learning across all areas of the curriculum with at times minimal notice.
+Students were provided a series of core curriculum and specialist lessons each day which were delivered through Flipped lessons on the MyEdOnline Learning Management Platform managed by SEQTA.
+Each lesson structure was modeled upon the 5E's model which includes Engage, Explore, Explain, Elaborate and Extension.
 Students submitted their work through the MyEdOnline platform which allowed the teacher to provide feedback to the student about their work.
 Each classroom delivered a daily devotional, ran a daily connect session with the class on Zoom, and weekly participated in a Primary Chapel.
-In addition to this, the Primary Learning Support Team provided intervention support via Zoom to our at risk students.
+Primary classroom teachers and the Learning Support Team provided intervention support via Zoom for our at-risk students.
+Throughout the course of Remote Learning, we held daily challenges for students to complete and classroom teachers organised Virtual Incursions, Excursions, and Camps.